manu-jayakumar/book-my-show-application/README.old.md

     React - slick
     Headlessui - More styles
     Axios -  Axios is a popular, promise-based HTTP client library used in JavaScript for making HTTP requests, simplifying the process of fetching data from or sending data to servers, whether in a browser or Node.js environment.

+    rafce - to automatically write thye basic structure in jsx. we need es7/react jsx installed